betaglot/plantabeta/docs/development/ResearchQuestions.md

 - How much of the sun's energy is absorbed by one square kilometer of boreal forest?
 - Are tree plantations ever fill-planted any plant type other than trees, eg. bush, shrub, flower, moss?
 - How many planting companies have uniforms?
-- How many planter uniforms are composed of more items that just shirts?
+- How many Planter uniforms are composed of more items that just shirts?
 - Is it possible to get a bulk deal on hiking boots?
 - What does 'breaking in boots' actually mean, ie. what spefically changes about the boot?
 - What is the most fire retardant bush in the boreal forest?